swseverance/core/tutorials/guides/02_react/react.md

 - `.env` - environment variables for CRA;
 - `config-overrides.js` - defines additional WebPack configuration to resolve `react` and `react-dom` modules from within the `node_modules` in the current directory;

-Go to the directories of the three apps, open a command prompt and run:
+Go to the directories of all apps, open a command prompt and run:

 ```cmd
 npm install